 Group Assignment 3

+Way too long!
+You could have just said, “only A1 had significant values – but this is likely due to sampling”.

+-1 point for lack of brevity.

 Part I

 LOGIT where Treatment is Tariff = A, Stimulus = 1

 In this model, none of the coefficients are significant because their p-values are all greater than 0.05.
 This indicates that there is good balance between both the treatment and control groups.
 However, the predictor variable kwh_2009_07 has significant p-value of 0.034.
 Since this is a subsample of the entire dataset, the value for kwh_2009_07 could change when the entire data set is included.
 Additionally, given our small coefficient of 0.0061, the probability of the control group (Dependent variable = 1) having higher consumption in the July 2009 are very small.